Janet Sprent

-Janet Irene Sprent, FRSE OBE (born 1934) is a British botanical scientist, and emeritus professor at University of Dundee.
+Janet Irene Sprent, FRSE OBE (born 1934) is a British botanical scientist, and emeritus professor at the University of Dundee.

 Education and career

 After graduating from Imperial College London in 1954 with a BSc and ARCS, Sprent worked for a year at Rothamsted Experimental Station before undertaking a PhD at the University of Tasmania.
 She taught botany for two years at Rochester Grammar School before being awarded a lectureship at Goldsmiths College in 1960.
-Sprent moved to Dundee, Scotland in 1967 where she secured a research fellowship at the University of Dundee.
-She became dean of the Faculty of Science and Engineering in 1987, was awarded a personal chair in 1989 and served as the Head of Department of Biological Sciences from 1992 to 1995.
-She served as deputy principal of Dundee University from 1995 until her retiral in 1998.
+Sprent moved to Dundee, Scotland, in 1967, where she secured a research fellowship at the University of Dundee.
+She became dean of the Faculty of Science and Engineering in 1987, and was awarded a personal chair in 1989.
+She also served as the Head of the Department of Biological Sciences from 1992 to 1995.
+Eventually, she became the deputy principal of Dundee University from 1995 until her retirement in 1998.

 Research areas

 Sprent's primary research interests lie in the field of nitrogen fixation in legumes.
+Sprent would bring her works with across multiple different countries as she continued to research legume taxonomy and how they have evolved through processes such as nodulation.